Frequently Asked Questions for Prospective Interns

 Prospective interns will be required to meet the following eligibility requirements:

-- 4-year college or university students must have or will complete(d) at least their sophomore year the semester before the internship, or have graduated within the past year.
+- Enrolled in a 4-year college or university and have completed at least their freshman year the semester before the internship OR have graduated within the past year.

 - Interns cannot participate in more than one subsidized internship in the same Program Year.

-- Interns cannot participate in more than two subsidized internships (over two Program Years) with the same company.
+- Interns cannot participate in more than two subsidized internships with the same company.

 - Interns cannot be the spouse, child, grandchild, sibling, niece, nephew, or spouse of a child, grandchild, sibling, niece, or nephew of ANY employee of the company.

 Will prospective interns know which companies are reviewing their applications?